William Makepeace Thackeray: Reputation and legacy

-During the Victorian era Thackeray was ranked second only to Charles Dickens, but he is now much less widely read and is known almost exclusively for Vanity Fair, which has become a fixture in university courses, and has been repeatedly adapted for the cinema and television.
+During the Victorian era Thackeray was ranked second only to Charles Dickens, but he is now much less widely read and is known almost exclusively for Vanity Fair.
+The novel has become a fixture in university courses, and has been repeatedly adapted for the cinema and television.

 In Thackeray's own day some commentators, such as Anthony Trollope, ranked his History of Henry Esmond as his greatest work, perhaps because it expressed Victorian values of duty and earnestness, as did some of his other later novels.
 It is perhaps for this reason that they have not survived as well as Vanity Fair, which satirises those values.

 Thackeray saw himself as writing in the realistic tradition, and distinguished his work from the exaggerations and sentimentality of Dickens.
 Some later commentators have accepted this self-evaluation and seen him as a realist, but others note his inclination to use eighteenth-century narrative techniques, such as digressions and direct addresses to the reader, and argue that through them he frequently disrupts the illusion of reality.
 The school of Henry James, with its emphasis on maintaining that illusion, marked a break with Thackeray's techniques.

-Indian popular Marathi politician Bal Thackeray's father Keshav Sitaram Thackeray was an admirer of William, the India-born British writer; Keshav later changed his surname from Panvelkar to "Thackeray".

 Charlotte Brontë dedicated the second edition of Jane Eyre to Thackeray.

 In 1887 the Royal Society of Arts unveiled a blue plaque to commemorate Thackeray at the house at 2 Palace Green, London, that had been built for him in the 1860s.
 It is now the location of the Israeli Embassy.

 Thackeray's former home in Tunbridge Wells, Kent, is now a restaurant named after the author.

 Thackeray was also a member of the Albion Lodge of the Ancient Order of Druids at Oxford.

+Connection to Balasaheb Thackeray

+Indian popular Marathi politician Bal Thackeray's father Keshav Sitaram Thackeray was an admirer of William; Keshav later changed his surname from Panvelkar to "Thackeray".